 When dealing with issues like COVID-19, campus environments can also present unique challenges for helping to ensure safety and mitigating the effects of the pandemic.
 The Safer Schools and Campuses Best Practices Clearinghouse was launched as a resource to support students, families, teachers, and other school personnel as they return to campus.
 A collection of lessons learned and best practices, the site provides resources to identify and support the needs of all students to ensure their safety.

 Concerning crime on campus, an examination of postsecondary crime data over the past decade reveals that the overall number of reported on-campus crimes was lower in 2018 than in 2009 (28,500 vs. 34,100 incidents).

 However, while the total number of reported on-campus crimes was lower in 2018 than in 2009, the number of reported forcible sex offenses on campus increased from 2,500 in 2009 to 12,300 in 2018 (a 383 percent increase).
 Forcible sex offenses constituted 43 percent of all criminal incidents reported on campus in 2018.

-A 2017 report supported by the Office on Violence Against Women presents a campus model to address sexual assault through strengthening victim services, enacting effective strategies for holding offenders accountable, and introducing prevention education and awareness.
+A report supported by the Office on Violence Against Women presents a campus model for addressing sexual assault by strengthening victim services, enacting effective strategies for holding offenders accountable, and introducing prevention education and awareness.

-To learn more about crime and safety on campus, visit the following pages for additional resources from the Office of Justice Programs and other federal sources:
+To learn more, visit the following pages for additional resources from OJP and other federal sources: